Updated April 2nd, 2026

 These challenges can manifest as mood disorders like anxiety and depression, or other psychological symptoms that, if overlooked, dismissed, or left unaddressed, can have profound and lasting consequences.
 Untreated mental health struggles in teens can lead to declining academic performance, strained or absent social connections, and heightened family conflict, further adding to the teen’s distress.

-It is crucial to recognize and prioritize adolescent mental health, ensuring that teens receive the understanding, support, and professional mental health care they need to navigate this critical stage of life.
+It's important to recognize and prioritize adolescent mental health, ensuring that teens receive the understanding, support, and professional mental health care they need to navigate this critical stage of life.
 Keep reading to learn the importance of family involvement in partial hospitalization programs and intensive outpatient programs for teens!

 Family involvement is a vital component of adolescent PHP treatment (Partial Hospitalization Program) and IOP treatment (Intensive Outpatient Program).
 Recognizing that family plays a central role in a teen’s recovery and overall well-being, these PHP and IOP programs are designed to actively engage families throughout the treatment process: